nhm-herpetology/genomic-disparity/Mammal-uces/README.md

 ```

 After this step you will have a CSV file called ```homologous_UCEs_extracted.csv``` which contains two columns for each species: (1) the 'V2' direction that landmarks were mapped on the chromosomes (0 [forward] or 16 [reverse]) and (2) the mapping location (in base pairs) of each landmark.

+**Flipping chromosomes**

 In the tutorial dataset there should be several examples of species with chromsomes that have been assembled with opposite complementarities.
 For example, if we look at the first 20 landmark positions for _Capra aegragrus_ and _Capra hircus_ in the ```homologous_UCEs_extracted.csv``` file we should see this:

 V2.y.y | Capra_aegagrus_CM003215.1.fasta	  | V2.x.x.x | Capra_hircus_CM004563.1.fasta
 ------------ | -------------  | ------------- | -------------